gqmaguirejr/Canvas-tools/README.md

 ### Output
 outputs a file with a name of the form keywords_and_phrases_xx.json from the *-html files in the directory

+### Note
-Note the files are placed in the directory by using cgetall.py course_id
+The files are placed in the directory by using cgetall.py course_id

 ### Example